 To begin a painting, Jeanne looks through her sketchbook for particular drawings that speak to a theme/idea that she is interested in at the time.
 Often times she chooses more than just one sketch and conjoins them together as one.
 Next, she uses tracing paper as an overlay to try different color schematics in colored pencil and then scans the colorized image into her computer to do some editing(playing with values and new color schematics).
 When she is satisfied with what she sees on the screen, she prints it out to use as a guide for her painting.
 To paint, She put layers of acrylic on first and then oils.
 She reserves strategic areas for applications of collected fabrics or a recycled collectible objects that speak of the theme of the painting

-My canvases sing with cool Gulf Coast blues, grape purple, and parrot greens, and dance with lemon-ice yellows, hot ice cream pinks, and sunset oranges... (please CLICK on detail pics below to see quality of my work)
+Jeanne’s canvases sing with cool Gulf Coast blues, grape purple, and parrot greens, and dance with lemon-ice yellows, hot ice cream pinks, and sunset oranges

 Digital Projections -

-My videos appear as virtual moving stained glass on a wall.
-I choreograph my digitalized images in storyboard mode to move to a musical interlude...(go to my Digital Projection page and CLICK on the white arrow on the art piece to view its trailer)
+Jeanne’s digital projection pieces appear as virtual moving stained glass on a wall.
+She choreographs her digitalized images in storyboard mode to move to a musical interlude...(go to the Digital Projection page and CLICK on the white arrow on the art piece to view its trailer)

-Here are the detail pics (below) ... just CLICK on the detail pics of a few of my paintings and drawings below (if you would like me to send you detail pics of some of my other artworks, please contact me...I'd be happy to send them !)
+Below are some detail pics of her paintings and ink drawings ... just CLICK on the ones below (if you would like her to send you detail pics of some of her other artworks, please contact her...She'd be happy to send them !)